 Given the increased competition in this space, a lot of smart trainer prices have gone down in recent years – and if you can have a few options in mind and wait for a sale, it’s often possible to get fantastic deals on slightly older models.

-During last year’s Black Friday sales, for example – you could get an Elite Suito for only £274.99 in the UK, which was an absolute steal.
+During last year’s Black Friday sales, for example, you could get an Elite Suito for only £274.99 in the UK, which was an absolute steal.

-Best mid-range smart trainer – JetBlack Victory
+Best mid-range smart trainer for Zwift – JetBlack Victory

 If you’ve got just a bit more money to spend, though, your options really start to open up.